bretmullinix/ansible-for-beginners/t3-using-variables/readme.md

 1. You will be asked a vault password and asked to validate it.

-    :warning Remember your vault password.
+    :warning: Remember your vault password.
 You will need it every time you run your playbook.

 1. cd ../../..